dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 For more information on the <xref:Microsoft.AspNetCore.Mvc.TagHelpers.ComponentTagHelper.RenderMode>, see <xref:blazor/fundamentals/signalr#render-mode>.

 Although the content in this section focuses on Blazor Server and stateful SignalR *reconnection*, the scenario for prerendering in hosted Blazor WebAssembly apps (<xref:Microsoft.AspNetCore.Mvc.Rendering.RenderMode.WebAssemblyPrerendered>) involves similar conditions and approaches to prevent executing developer code twice.
-A *new state preservation feature* is planned for the ASP.NET Core 6.0 release that will improve the management of initialization code execution during prerendering.
+To preserve state during the execution of initialization code while prerendering, see <xref:blazor/components/prerendering-and-integration#preserve-prerendered-state>.

 ## Detect when the app is prerendering